nonik0/CardputerLegoTrainControl/README.md

 Aux1 | Toggle BT connection
 Aux2 | Toggle LED color

-The BT connection will autodisconnect if the hub is left connected and no motors are on.
+The BT connection will auto-disconnect if the hub is left connected and no motors are on.
+The hub's battery state is shown near the top of the controls.

 #### with Color & Distance Sensor:
 ![pu 1](https://github.com/nonik0/CardputerLegoTrainControl/assets/17152317/96a9bf02-faa8-4c22-b871-32faa0d1c135) ![pu 2](https://github.com/nonik0/CardputerLegoTrainControl/assets/17152317/6d80bd5f-246f-413b-90f1-6d7ad0c0e6c3)